 - Feline dermatitis or skin inflammation — Cats with feline dermatitis can benefit from coconut oil in relieving the affected area.
-Start by cleaning the wound with diluted povidone iodine, and then add a few drops of lavender oil in the coconut oil (to be used as a carrier oil) and apply onto your cat’s skin.
+Start by cleaning the wound with diluted povidone iodine, and then add a drop of lavender oil in a teaspoon of coconut oil (to be used as a carrier oil) and apply onto your cat’s skin.

-For cats suffering from constipation, give them half a teaspoon of coconut oil per 10 pounds of body weight.
-You can mix it onto your pet’s food or give it directly, one to two times daily.
-Coconut oil may be useful in relieving cat gingivitis (inflammation of the gums) when rubbed on the gums daily.24 Use it as a natural remedy for fleas too, since coconut oil can repel these parasites.25
+Cats suffering from constipation can be given half a teaspoon of coconut oil per 10 pounds of body weight.
+You can mix it onto your pet’s food one or two times daily.
+Coconut oil may be useful in relieving cat gingivitis (inflammation of the gums) when rubbed on the gums daily.23 Use it as a natural remedy for fleas too, since coconut oil can repel these parasites.24

 A crafty way to use coconut oil for cats is to give it alongside some supplements your cat may stay away from.
-Grind up the pill first, then spread some high-quality coconut oil over your cat’s paw.
-Take the powdered medication and apply it onto the paw so he may lick it off.
-26
+Grind up the pill first, and then spread some high-quality coconut oil over your cat’s paw.
+Take the powdered medication and apply it onto the paw so they lick it off.25

 Is Coconut Oil Safe for Dogs and Cats?

-Start with small dosages and gradually increase the amount of coconut oil once your pet’s system has been accustomed to it.
-Doing so may help prevent greasy stools, upset stomach or diarrhea, which are side effects of giving too much coconut oil to your pet all at once.32,33
+Start with a tiny dab and gradually increase the amount of coconut oil once your pet’s system adjusts to it.
+Doing so may help prevent greasy stools, upset stomach or diarrhea, which are side effects of giving too much coconut oil to your pet all at once.31,32